nklopstock611/km-artefact/README.md

-# Artefact - Knowledge Management Project
+# Artifact - Knowledge Management Project

 ## How to run
 First, load the ontology file with the instances.
 It has to be inside the `ontology` directory and in turtle format.